yuanzheliang/yuanzheliang.github.io/_pages/about.md

 We encourage internal and external collaborations with intellectually diverse scholars and enhance the impact of our research accomplishments.

-We are hiring new Ph.D. students and Postdocs!
+We are seeking new Ph.D. students and Postdocs!
 ======
  <a href="https://yuanzheliang.github.io/openings/"> Learn more </a>